ekrimsky/cords/README.tex.md

 >> data.V_max = 24;     % set 24 Volt voltage limit
 >> data.tau_c = tau_des;
 >> data.T = [];         % simple case, no x variable
+>> prob = cords();                  % create a new cords object with default settings
+>> prob.update_problem(data);       % attach the data to the problem
+>> solutions = prob.optimize(10);   % get the 10 best motor/gearbox combinations
 ```
+Now we will optimize a spring that act in paralle with the joint to reduce Joule heating.
 Adding a parallel elastic element with stiffness $k_p$, the torque equality becomes
 $$
      \text{motor/gearbox output torque}  = - k_p \theta  + \tau_{des}
 $$